The other day, my friend told me that she’d frantically been searching for her glasses – until her husband pointed out they were on her face.

 When is fuzzy thinking serious?

-As a result it’s easy to veer into catastrophic thinking when it comes to your own cognitive symptoms.
-Let me reassure you that developing a spontaneous degenerative mental condition in midlife is usually the exception, not the norm.
-And in the case of ADHD, there’s technically no such thing as adult onset ADHD (although it’s possible that your symptoms were overlooked during childhood).
-Of course, if you have a family or personal history of a clinical disorder, or recently have experienced significant trauma, it makes sense to call your health care practitioner and discuss your concerns.
-If your friends and loved ones are worried for you and mentioning their suspicions, it can’t hurt to listen and get more information.
-There are many tests available that can put everyone’s minds at ease – or give you important information that you need.
+Of course, if you have a family or personal history of a clinical disorder, or recently have experienced significant trauma, it makes sense to call your health care practitioner and discuss your situation.
+And if loved ones are worried, it can’t hurt to listen to their concerns and get more information.
+There are a range of tests that can help put everyone’s minds at ease – or give you important information that you need.

 Stress and over-scheduling — the brain foggers

 Women are fantastic multitaskers.
 We are hardwired to spin many plates in the air at once — and make dinner while we’re at it.
-And while this is a most admirable trait and quite possibly a good reason our species continues to thrive, it can come at a great cost.
+So many women highlight this ability as a badge of honor, but it can come at a great cost.
 Women are finally beginning to realize that they can have it all…but not all at once!

 Distraction and over scheduling are also key players.
-If you are constantly thinking of ten things at once, rushing hither, thither and yon and barely remembering to breathe, your brain may choose to take a holiday whether you want it to or not.
+You can only think of so many things at one time and if you’re running everywhere, not even taking time to breathe, your brain may just decide it’s time for a break.
 Spacing out and shutting down are very real coping mechanisms for chronic stress.

 Under chronic stress, your adrenal glands are overloaded, and stop functioning as they should.
 This can cause a range of symptoms – including that fuzzy thinking we’re talking about.
-In light of this, reducing stress, both emotional and environmental, and learning positive coping mechanisms are terrific therapy for the brain, and your lifestyle and daily schedule may be the first place to start when thinking about what may be causing your mental fog.
+In light of this, reducing stress, both emotional and environmental, and learning positive coping mechanisms are terrific therapy for the brain.
+Your lifestyle and daily schedule may be the first place to start when thinking about what may be causing your mental fog.

-If your “to-do” list is keeping you up late at night, or if you are drinking alcohol excessively in order to relax, your REM sleep may be deficient, and a valuable part of information processing occurs during REM sleep.
-Go too long without it and you will feel the disembodied mental effects directly — as anyone who has pulled one too many all-nighters can attest.
+If that never ending “to-do” list is keeping you up late at night, or if you are drinking a lot of alcohol to help yourself relax, your REM sleep may be deficient.
+A valuable part of information processing occurs during REM sleep, so if you go too long without it you’ll start to feel the mental effects — as anyone who has pulled one too many all-nighters can attest.

 When sleep deficits are short-term, we can generally recover well and quickly return to normal functioning once better sleep patterns are restored.
 But many women face each day with an ongoing sleep deficit that is cumulative over weeks, and even years.
-So catching up on your zzzz’s is one of the easiest and quickest ways to improve fuzzy thinking.
-Read our articles about insomnia in women for more practical ways to reduce the effects of this health-robbing problem.
+Catching up on your zzzz’s is one of the easiest and quickest ways to improve fuzzy thinking.

 Nutrition, inflammation, and exercise